pip-services/pip-services-docs/content/en/golang/commons/convert/integer_converter.md

 - **returns**: uint - integer value or default when conversion is not supported.

 #### ToNullableUInteger
-Converts value into integer or returns null when conversion is not possible.
+Converts value into integer or returns nil when conversion is not possible.
 See [LongConverter.toNullableLong](../long_converter/#tonullablelong)

 > ToNullableUInteger(value interface{}) *uint

 - **value**: interface{} - the value to convert.
-- **returns**: *uint - integer value or null when conversion is not supported.
+- **returns**: *uint - integer value or nil when conversion is not supported.

 ### Examples